Sebastien Lai speaks at a hearing of the Congressional-Executive Commission on China in Washington on May 11.

 Jimmy Lai was sentenced to nearly six years in prison after being charged with fraud related to breaching his office lease.

-“He faces even more prison time over charges of publishing seditious material and conspiracy of colluding with foreign forces under the draconian national security law,” Nikkei Asia reported on Thursday.
+“He faces even more prison time over charges of publishing seditious material and conspiracy of colluding with foreign forces under the draconian national security law,” Nikkei Asia reported

 "The cost of business in Hong Kong has gone up significantly as a result of these institutions being broken down," Sebastian Lai, referring to the rule of law and justice system, told the commission.